Normanfamdamly/Kickstarter_Analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

+	The outcome on fundraising showed Louise has 75% chance of hitting 50% or more of her fundraising goal in any amount she tries to raise.
+There are only 3 fundraising goals that have a success rate of 20% or lower and those are $25,000 to $35,000 and $45,000 to $49,999.
+	The most interesting outcome is the fact that the outcomes between the successful and failed are a flipped mirror image of each other.

 - What are some limitations of this dataset?

+	The dataset is limited in how successful the fundraising goal is in comparison to the success of the event.
+It would be go to know how much bang for the dollar we are getting.
+The data was no created to auto convert to one monetary unit to make it a apples to apples comparison makes it difficult to know the true success or failure for each event

 - What are some other possible tables and/or graphs that we could create?